Azure/azure-sdk-for-js/eng/tools/dependency-testing/README.md

 To read in-depth design decisions made during the min-max dependency testing and what it does, read [the blog post](https://devblogs.microsoft.com/azure-sdk/testing-semver-dependency-ranges/).

+### Running dependency tests:

 The minimum and maximum semver dependency testing for Azure SDK packages runs every night along with the nightly live test pipelines.
-In order to run the minimum and maximum semver dependency testing locally on your macine, you can follow these steps:
+In order to run the minimum and maximum semver dependency testing **locally on your machine, you can follow these steps:**